Ford 4.4 Turbo Diesel

-While in development, the 4.4 TD was rumored to be for use in the Ford F-150, Ford Expedition, and as an entry level diesel option for the Super Duty.
-No such option ever became available with Ford citing the reason as being a low demand for a vehicle with a $6000–$8000 premium over its gasoline models.
+While in development, the 4.4 TD was rumored to be for use in the Ford F-150, Ford Expedition, and as an entry-level diesel option for the Super Duty (to possibly compete with the also-rumored cancelled concept 4.5 L Duramax).
+No such option ever became available with Ford citing the reason as being in low demand for a vehicle with a $6000–$8000 premium over its gasoline models.